How do you qualify for a Subway franchise loan?

-Costs can vary depending on the size of the store and their location to prime commercial centres but generally banks tend to favour Subway over other franchise models.
+Costs can vary depending on the size of the store and their location to prime commercial centres but, generally speaking, banks tend to favour Subway over other franchise models.

 How much can I borrow?

 Depending on the strength of your case, you’re eligible for the following with some of our commercial lenders: